hyosung11/Launch-School/journal.md

 16:11 Did two exercises with Laurent where he was driving the entire way and I was trying to keep up with his work.
 Good to watch him work.

 16:13 Time to do KSS with chalk today!

+16:33 Now going to do KSS.

+16:43 I feel more invigorated to train now.
+Hmm.

+17:22 Finished KSS and it feels good to read while stretching.